 All three tiers of certification are offered by the nonprofit Global Association for Quality Management (GAQM), APM covers a broad spectrum of project management skills at the entry-level and requires no experience.
 PPM is the next level up, targeting experienced project managers with some formal management experience.
 CPD is exclusively for professionals who have significant experience in the field.
 It’s suited for complex projects and focuses on managing, budgeting and scope when working on multiple projects.

 Price: APM, PPM and CDP $300 each

 The MPM certification is handled by the American Academy of Project Management (AAPM) and is recognized around the world.
-It requires you have three years project management experience, though waivers are available for those holding a qualifying master’s degree.
+It requires three years of project management experience, though waivers are available for those with a qualifying master’s degree.
 The program is best for those who work in business and technical professions.

 Price: Between $995 and $1,395

 PRINCE2 is an acronym for Projects in Controlled Environments.
-It was developed in England and is more common in Europe, where it’s used by mostly governmental organizations.
-The certification is provided by the AXELOS, a joint venture between the UK and Capita, which trains participants in directing, managing and delivering projects from initiation to close.
+It was developed in England and is more common in Europe, where it’s used by most governmental organizations.
+The certification is provided by AXELOS, a joint venture between the UK and Capita, which trains participants in directing, managing and delivering projects from initiation to close.
 There are two certifications available, PRINCE2 Foundation and PRINCE2 Practitioner.
-The former being an entry-level certification on basic project management terms and methods, with the former for more advanced project managers who have already passed PRINCE2 Foundation.
+The former is an entry-level certification on basic project management terms and methods, with the latter for more advanced project managers who have already passed PRINCE2 Foundation.

 Price: PRINCE2 Foundation, $200 and PRINCE2 Practitioner, $340